-Sterling Silver: The sterling silver that I use in my work is a high quality alloy of silver, copper and germanium – it’s recycled, made in the USA and nickel free.
+Argentium Sterling Silver: The sterling silver that I use in my work is a high quality alloy of silver, copper and germanium called Argentium silver.
+It’s recycled, made in the USA and nickel free.

 Niobium: I use Type 2 Niobium wire and sheet metal in my jewelry work, which is an unalloyed, high quality, commercially pure material.

 Titanium: I use grade-1 commercially pure titanium – it’s made in USA and is not an alloy.